-The Executive Director is charged with the running of the Student Success Collaborative and is responsible for the coordination and delivery of all academic, professional development, and international programs resources to Stonehill students to ensure their academic success across the continuum of ability and achievement.
-The Executive Director oversees the following areas: Academic Services & Advising, Accessibility Resources, Center for Writing and Academic Achievement, Career Development Center, and Office of International Programs.
+The Executive Director is charged with running the Navigation Center and is responsible for the coordination and delivery of all academic and professional development resources to Stonehill students to ensure their academic success across the continuum of ability and achievement.
+The Executive Director oversees the following areas: Academic Advising, Accessibility Resources, Tutoring Services and Career Development.